learnk8s/learnk8s.io/src/microsAuthentication/content.md

 ## Deploying the Secret store

-The secret store service is another headless web application listening on port 8081.
+The Secret store service is another headless web application listening on port 8081.

 When a client makes any request to it, the Secret store: